 Sermons and Writings

 In addition, Ed presided over baby dedications.
 He officiated at car dealership dedications.
-He led pregame meditations and prayer services for athletic teams, and even prayed once with Carolina football players before a game with Wake Forest.
-(He also prayed with Wake Forest players of course.)
+He led pregame meditations and prayer services for athletic teams, and he even prayed once with Carolina football players before a game with Wake Forest.
+(He also prayed with Wake Forest players, of course.)

 For more on the content and philosophy of his work, see A Chaplain’s Work and its related pages on Spiritual Leadership, Weddings, and Funerals.